cakephp/docs/en/appendices/2-0-migration-guide.rst

-Element caching, and view callbacks have been changed in 2.0 to help provide you with more flexibility and consistency. :ref:`views <Read more about those changes>`.
+Element caching, and view callbacks have been changed in 2.0 to help provide you with more flexibility and consistency. :doc:`views <Read more about those changes>`.

 CacheHelper decoupled
 ---------------------